nitlang/nit/README.md

     $ bin/nitc examples/hello_world.nit
     $ ./hello_world

-You can put the `bin/` directoty in your PATH
+You can put the `bin/` directory in your PATH

 Using bash completion with Nit tools: